-You can easily see how these governments would be attracted to exploiting Climate Change hysteria to tax carbon (really an indirect tax on consumers).
-When this happens, the result will be an even more rapid economic contraction.
-This will be our recession's equivalent of the United States' 1930s Smoot-Hawley tariff legislation-exactly the wrong thing to do, done at the worse possible time.
+You can easily see the attraction of these governments using Climate Change hysteria to tax carbon (really an indirect tax on consumers).
+When this happens the result will be an even more rapid economic contraction.
+This will be our Depression's equivalent of the 1930s Smoot-Hawley tariff legislation; exactly the wrong thing to do, done at the worse possible time.

-Well, how are we going in Australia?
+Well how are we going in Australia?

-If you can remember, just over a year ago Australia was looking at a federal surplus of A\$22 billion, but now with the latest budget deficit we are looking at something like A\$72 billion as a one-year swing-around in Australia's public sector finances (see chart facing page).
-It's not an impressive accomplishment and I'm not sure how much will be achieved by stuffing our ceilings full of insulating "pink batts" (as part of the so-called Stimulus Package).
+If you can remember just over a year ago we were looking at a surplus of A\$22 billion, but now with the latest budget deficit we are looking at something like A\$72 billion as a one-year swing around in Australia's public sector finances.
+It's not an impressive accomplishment and I'm not sure how much will be achieved by stuffing our ceilings full of "pink batts".

-I understand that Mr Andrew Johnson, the Chief Executive Officer of the Australian Office of Financial Management (AOFM), has the job of borrowing A\$1.3 billion a week from the rest of the world.
+I understand that Mr Andrew Johnson, the Chief Executive Officer, of the Australian Office of Financial Management (AOFM) has the job of borrowing A\$1.3 billion a week from the rest of the world.

-He gave a speech in Sydney last month in which he said, "If we were to continue our current pattern of bond issuance at the rate of A\$1-A\$1.4 billion per week, this would provide A\$48-A\$67 billion over the course of 2009".
-He showed a chart to prove it.
+He gave a speech in Sydney last month where he said, "If we were to continue our current pattern of bond issuance at the rate of A = A

-Our industry, the minerals industry, has the ability to be doubly useful at such a time.
+Our industry, the Minerals Industry, has the ability to be doubly useful at such a time.

-This will need a change of attitude from Canberra and many State Governments.
+This will need some change of attitude from Canberra and all State Governments (who could follow the W.A.
+Government's lead).

-The answer is simple, as former Queensland Premier, Sir Joh (Bjelke-Petersen) used to say, "We just have to remove the dead hand of Socialism".
+The answer is simple, as former Queensland Premier, Sir Joh (Bjelke-Petersen) used to say, "We just have to remove the dead hand of Socialism."

-Governments, by discouraging productivity, will get less of it, but by encouraging productivity they will get more of it and from this flows the employment, the taxes and the royalties.
+By discouraging mining they will get less of it, by encouraging mining they will get more of it.